juji-io/datalevin/doc/vector.md

 ### Search Configurations

-The vector search feature can be customized at indexing time and at query time.

 #### Search options

 `search-vec` and `vec-neighbors` functions support an option map that can be passed at run time to customize search:

 * `:top`  is the number of results desired, default is 10
-* `display` sepcifies how results are displayed, could be one of these:
+* `:display` sepcifies how results are displayed, could be one of these:
    - `:refs` only returns `vec-ref`, the default.
    - `:refs+dists` add distances to results.
-* `vec-filter` is a boolean function that takes `vec-ref` and determine if to return it.
+* `:vec-filter` is a boolean function that takes `vec-ref` and determine if to return it.
 * `:domains` specifies a list of domains to be searched (see below).